spinnaker/spinnaker.github.io/guides/user/triggers/github/index.md

 # Using GitHub Artifacts in Pipelines

-We will need either an existing or a new pipeline that we want to be triggered on changes to GCS artifacts.
+We will need either an existing or a new pipeline that we want to be triggered on changes to GitHub artifacts.
 If you do not have a pipeline, create one as shown below.

 {%